Our Founder & President: Mary Regula

 Mrs. Regula's leadership and activism in the area of education demonstrates her commitment to lifelong learning.
 She taught on both the elementary and secondary levels.
 She is the former President of the National Cabinet of Mount Union Women, where she founded the first National Student Women's Scholarship.
 She is a well-known speaker and lecturer and regularly lectures on topics related to women, United States history and First Ladies.
 Her presentations include "First Ladyship: Powers and Influence", "Ohio's First Ladies", "Life of Mary Todd Lincoln", "Miracle in Philadelphia", "Inside the White House", "Our Nation's Capitol", and "Christmas at the White House".

 It was through Mary's research on history and First Ladies that she discovered the educational void regarding information about First Ladies and other women who have contributed so much to our nation's history.
 Determined to make it easier for others to learn about these great historical figures, Mary assembled a board of 13 people to raise the funds and hire a historian to create a complete 40,000-entry bibliography on all first ladies from Martha Washington to Michelle Obama.
 It is the cornerstone of the National First Ladies’ Library and now the First Ladies National Historic Site.
-Mrs. Regula currently serves as the National First Ladies' Library's Founding Chair and Vice President.
+Mrs. Regula currently serves as the National First Ladies' Library's Founding Chair and President.

 Mary is married to former U. S. Representative Ralph Regula and resides on a farm in Stark County, Ohio.
 They have three children and four grandchildren.
 She is a member of St. Timothy Episcopal Church.